Close

 Throughout the year we will be very eager to hear your requests and suggestions.
 We want to ensure that your MSc journey supports you in your goals and ambitions, while also safeguarding your welfare and providing pastoral support.
 Please reach out to me or one of the teaching team with any questions, suggestions or worries which arise during your course.
 Please also familiarise yourself with the various student services which you can call on for advice and support during your studies.

 During Welcome Week we will assign you to a personal tutor.
 This is someone who will be your first point of call for pastoral issues and for academic support and advice.
-Please email me to let me know about your background and specific research interests, what you are hoping to gain from the degree, and your career ambitions if you have not already sent us this information.
+Please fill in this form detailing your background and interests, by Friday 19th September.
 This will help us to match you to a suitable tutor.

 Please take a close look at the Welcome Week programme and ensure you attend the Programme-specific sessions where we will provide a full orientation to your MSc!